Top 10 David Bowie Album Covers

 David Bowie Album Cover The Rise and Fall Of Ziggy Stardust

-Two summers ago I took a trip to London and went on this fascinating rock and roll tour.
+Two summers ago, I took a trip to London on this fascinating rock and roll tour.
 One of the stops on the tour was a look at the exact location in which David Bowie was photographed for the cover of his legendary The Rise and Fall of Ziggy Stardust and the Spiders from Mars album cover.
-On the outside wall hangs a plaque commemorating the legendary location for the album cover.
-What is even more interesting and actually simply mind-blowing is that the phone booth that David Bowie posed in for the band cover is still there in the alley behind the pub.
+On the outside wall hangs a plaque commemorating the legendary location of the album cover.
+Even more exciting and simply mind-blowing is that the phone booth David Bowie posed in for the band cover is still in the alley behind the pub.

 Phone Booth used n the back cover of Ziggy Stardust Album Photo: Brian Kachejian ©2019